rebeckahw/making-history-count/README.md

 ## Overview
 This repo contains an OCR (Optical Character Recognition) model adapted to scanned BiSOS tables.
 The model is a Tesseract model and can be used as any Tesseract model.

-To get good performance from the model, it is necessary to preprocess the table images, and this is done in two steps.
-First, **Scantailor** is used (see below), and next the script `preprocess.py` should be applied to the Scantailor data.
+To improve the performance of the model, it is necessary to preprocess the table images, and this is done in two steps.
+First, **Scantailor** is used (see below), and next the script `preprocess.py` should be applied to the Scantailor output.

-Next, `run_OCR.py` will apply the OCR to the preprocessed data.
-The `run_OCR.py`script provides two types of output, the Tesseract output (first few rows):
+After preprocessing, `run_OCR.py` will apply the OCR to the preprocessed data.
+The `run_OCR.py` script provides two types of output, the Tesseract output (first few rows):

 ```
 level,page_num,block_num,par_num,line_num,word_num,left,top,width,height,conf,text